krushna06/AI-Micro-Application/README.md

 - **Chat Container**: A hidden chat window that appears on demand, containing a header, close button, messages area, and input box.

 - **Message Handling**: The user can type messages into the input field.
-Upon pressing Enter, the message is sent to the OpenAI API, which processes the input and returns a relevant AI-generated response.
+Upon pressing Enter, the message is sent to the **Ollama** backend, which processes the input and returns a relevant AI-generated response.
 The response is then displayed in the chat window.

 ### Dynamic Menu Injection